yuga2003/NumberGuessingGame/README.md

 ## Play Online

-You can play the game online by visiting the [Number Guessing Game](https://your-live-link.com).
+You can play the game online by visiting the https://yuga2003.github.io/NumberGuessingGame/

 ## How to Play Locally